Drive QA's evolution—share your voice and win prizes up to $3,000

 Before diving into the concept of AI testing, we must first have a common understanding of Artificial Intelligence (AI).
 AI has become a buzzword recently after the introduction of ChatGPT - a revolutionizing chatbot.
 So, what is AI?

 AI can be defined as the simulation of human intelligence via machines that are programmed to perform tasks that require advanced cognitive abilities, such as data analysis, decision-making, learning, and adapting to new information.
-In a way, basic programming can only instruct computers to strictly perform a limited set of tasks, whereas AI systems have a certain degree of autonomy to them.

 What is AI Testing?